Save the Date

 “Nowhere else can someone close the stock market, meet with chief investment officers of top investment firms, compete in a student-managed portfolio competition against international teams, and meet students and professionals from across the U.S. and 54 countries, all while staying in the financial capital of the world, New York City, for three days.”Chris Gosselin '17, MBA '18G.A.M.E.
 VIII Forum Oversight Chairman

-The following is a list of 2018 Keynote Speakers.
-A list of confirmed 2019 Keynote Speakers will be available shortly.
+The following is a list of the 2019 Keynote Speakers:

 Professor David Sauer, PhD, Founder, Executive Director and Program Chair, Quinnipiac University